Student Handbook: Student Life and Student Services

 (f) Students who are approved to change status to "off campus" after the official start date of the applicable semester will be responsible for the full room and board charge on their student account, as well as the penalty fee of $400.
 Please refer to the Undergraduate Refund Policy and Refund Schedule to determine possible room and board refund eligibility.

 Room and roommate changes are not permitted for the first three weeks of classes each semester.
 If roommates find they are having difficulty living with one another, they should speak to their Resident Director or Resident Assistant.
 Very often, roommate issues are temporary, and Resident Directors or Resident Assistants can help students work together to resolve any issues.
-In a case of persistent roommate difficulties, the Associate Dean of Students/Director of Residence Life and/or Associate Director of Residence Life may approve room changes.
+In a case of persistent roommate difficulties, the Associate Dean of Students/Director of Residence Life and/or Coordinator of Residence Life may approve room changes.

 Students living in rooms that have an open occupancy must leave space available should another student choose to move into the vacancy.
 Students who do not comply may be subject to judicial action.

 When students make room changes, whether intra- or inter-house, they must have their old and new rooms inspected by the appropriate Resident Assistants.
 Students may not trade keys amongst themselves; old keys must be returned to the Office of Residence Life before new keys can be obtained.
 Students who are changing rooms must also fill out a Room Change Request Form.